Pensions in Chile: Administrative costs

 The pension funds are privately administered.
 The amount of administrative costs are not regulated by law.
-But there a two-year obligation for a new affiliated to be included in a single fund, selected by public bidding, based in the level of administrative costs.
+However, there is a two-year obligation for a new affiliated to be included in a single fund, selected by public bidding, based on the level of administrative costs.
 The user contributes to their pension with a contribution of 10% of income.
 In addition, the user pays administrative costs in the order of 1% from income.
-The user don´t pay any cost while unemployed.
+The user does not pay any cost while unemployed.

 Coverage

 The performance of the Chilean pension funds is not very good compared with the performance of private pension funds of developed countries, but that performance is partly attributed to special factors.
 The amount of administrative costs was considered a problem of the Chilean pension system but have decreased significantly going from 15% in 1983 to 1,8% in 1993 of accumulated assets.

 In addition to or instead of the regular private pension workers may be entitled to state aid:

 Retired workers whose private pensions are below a defined level are entitled to minimum pension (Garantía de Pensión Mínima).
 In this case, the government pays an additional pension.

 People who have paid in nothing or contributed less than 20 years may get social assistance, the Pensiones Asistenciales (PASIS).
 But the Pensiones Asistenciales are paid from a fixed budget that is usually not big enough to cover everyone in need.

 The number of workers who actually pay into the pension system decreased from 64% in 1980 (before the reform) to 58% by 2006 According to Patricio Navia an Diego Portales University professor, most people perceive the costs of pensions and the pensions themselves as unfair.
-Therefore they try to evade pension contributions.
+Therefore, they try to evade pension contributions.

 Andras Uthoff, the director of the Social Development Division of the United Nations Economic Commission for Latin America (ECLAC) states that the reformed Chilean pension system does not work with the reformed Chilean labor market because only a small percentage of workers are able to finance meaningful pensions.

 According to the projection of Berstein, Larrain and Pino Rios from the year 2005 (based on data from the period 1981 - 2003) the kind of pensions to expect are predicted as following: